IG: the standard for PIDD therapy2

 Grifols’ consistent purification process allows a seamless

-transition from IVIG to SCIG
+transition from IVIG to SCIG8

 Factors